grnet/gnt-networking/docs/index.rst

 ``nsupdate``.
 Since we add/remove entries during ifup/ifdown scripts, we use this only during instance remove/shutdown/rename.
-It does not rely on exported environment but it queries first the DNS server to obtain current entries and then it invokes the neccessary commands to remove them (and the relevant reverse ones too).
+It does not rely on exported environment but it queries first the DNS server to obtain current entries and then it invokes the necessary commands to remove them (and the relevant reverse ones too).